OEHC/binb/README.md

 Please use their sites to get detailed installation instructions.

+Alternatively, binb can run in Docker containers and orchestrated using `docker-compose`.

 ### Install binb

 The first step is to install the dependencies: